How Long Does Protein Powder Last – (And Why)?

 Soy2 years

-As previously stated, the shelf life of a protein powder is often affected by the ingredients used during processing.
-Protein powders often come in three forms which are; Casein protein, Whey protein, and Soy protein.
+As previously stated, the shelf life of a protein powder is affected by the ingredients used during processing.
+Protein powders come in three forms which are; Casein protein, Whey protein, and Soy protein.
 Each of the above protein powder product features a different shelf life.

 Usually, most protein powders have a shelf life of approximately two years.
 Once these years have elapsed the protein powder is said not be safe for consumption.
-These powders often come with best by or expiry dates to help keep track of the expiry date.
+These powders come with best by or expiry dates to help keep track of the expiry date.

 Drinking or consuming expired protein powder or shake is equivalent to consuming gone off milk.
 Usually, an expired protein powder muscle-building ability becomes inactive; therefore, avoiding its consumption is highly recommended.